kubeflow/website/content/en/docs/components/pipelines/v2/installation/quickstart.md

 <!-- TODO: add UI screenshots for final pipeline -->
 This tutorial helps you get started with deploying a KFP standalone instance, using KFP dashboard, and creating a pipeline with the KFP SDK.

+Before you begin, you need the following prerequisites:

+* **An existing Kubernetes cluster**: If you don't have a Kubernetes cluster, see [Installation][installation] for instructions about how to get one.

+* **The [kubectl](https://kubernetes.io/docs/tasks/tools/) command-line tool**: Install and configure your [kubectl context](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) to connect with your cluster.

+After you complete the prerequisites, click each section to view the instructions:

 <details>
 <summary><a name="kfp_qs_deployment"></a><h2 style="display:inline;">Deploy a KFP standalone instance into your cluster</h2></summary>